leoneves/PerlinNoiseMonogame/README.md

 # Perlin Noise Implementation for 2D Games With C#

 This Project is a implementation of Perlin Noise in C# only for 2D games.
-Generates maps with edges that make sense for you sprites, like sand close to water.
+Generates maps with edges that make sense for your sprites, like sand close to water.
 How can you see in examples.

 ## How to Run